 Moderator: Meghan Leonardi, Regulatory Manager, Reckitt

-Speakers: Renuka Singh, Senior Regulatory Counsel, Reckitt; Raqiyyah Pippins, J.D., Partner, Arnold & Porter
+Speakers: Renuka Singh, Senior Legal Counsel, Regulatory, Reckitt; Raqiyyah Pippins, J.D., Partner, Arnold & Porter

 Manufacturers of healthcare products answered the call when the COVID-19 pandemic was at its height.
 Health claims on product packaging and ads were key to helping consumers select products appropriate for their needs, especially during the medical crisis.
-The Federal Trade Commission (FTC) played, and continues to play, an important role protecting consumers from misleading ads and false claims about products when they may be particularly vulnerable to unreliable information.
-Hear from leadership at the FTC about its staffing and priorities under the new administration, operational efficiencies implemented due to the pandemic, and targeted enforcement efforts for self-care products.
-As part of this session, regulatory counsel will use case studies to illustrate ways companies have run afoul of FTC regulations and share points to consider when developing regulatory compliance programs and to avoid challenges from competitors in our post-pandemic world.
+The Federal Trade Commission (FTC) played, and continues to play, an important role protecting consumers from misleading ads and false claims about products when they may particularly vulnerable to unreliable information.
+Two regulatory legal experts will use case studies to illustrate ways companies have run afoul of FTC regulations and share points to consider when developing regulatory compliance programs and to avoid challenges from competitors in our post-pandemic world.

 Moderator: John Brown, Senior Director of Quality, Perrigo Company

-Speakers: David Light, Founder and CEO, Valisure; Amy Roe, Principal Scientist, The Procter & Gamble Company; Antonio Hernandez-Cardoso, Principal Scientist, The United States Pharmacopeial Convention, Inc.
+Speakers: David Light, Founder and CEO, Valisure; Amy L. Roe, Principal Scientist, The Procter & Gamble Company; Antonio Hernandez-Cardoso, Principal Scientist, The United States Pharmacopeial Convention, Inc.

 Impurities in a drug substance or a drug product can arise due to synthetic/manufacturing processes, degradation, storage conditions, container, excipients, or contamination.
 This session will cover three current topics in drug impurities; recent findings of contamination in consumer products, an industry wide approach to degradant qualification, and a new USP chapter that has been created to align with current scientific and regulatory approaches and to help ensure the appropriate control of organic impurities and degradation products in drug substances and drug products.